sit/chef-polipo/README.md

 Description
 ===========
-Install polipo proxy from package manager.
+Install [Polipo](http://www.pps.univ-paris-diderot.fr/~jch/software/polipo/) proxy from package manager.
 Add polipo as a service and start immediately.

 There is a single recipe default and a simple template configuration file that allows full external access to the proxy and adds logging.